ptrckqn/shadibeshai-website/src/pages/lab.md

     - title: Brooklyn Hammond
       sub: Honours Student
       image: /uploads/brooklyn-hammond.png
-      body: Brooklyn is an Honours student (Sept 2017) in her final year of her studies in the Honours Psychology Program at the University of Regina.
-        She is interested in mindfulness and stress reactions.
-Brooklyn hopes to complete her graduate work in Clinical Psychology after the completion of her B.A.
+      body: Brooklyn graduated with a BA in Honours Psychology in 2018 and is currently working as a Job Coach for Ranch Ehrlo.
+She is enrolled in the UofR’s Masters in Educational Psychology Program.
+Upon completing her studies, she hopes to be a registered psychologist with the Saskatchewan College of Psychologists
 ---